Tyron Woodley: Professional boxing career

-Paul vs. Woodley
+Woodley vs. Paul

 Before the Jake Paul vs. Ben Askren main event took place, Woodley was involved in a backstage situation with Jake Paul and J'Leon Love, where he was mocked due to his inexperience in boxing and the result of Paul's bout against Woodley's long–time teammate Ben Askren was discussed.
 After Paul knocked out Askren, Woodley called out Paul.
 On May 31, 2021, news surfaced that Woodley had been scheduled to make his professional boxing debut against internet personality Jake Paul on August 29, 2021.
 Woodley became the first man to take Paul past the second round in his professional career, but ultimately lost by split decision.
 One judge scored the fight 77–75 for Woodley, while the other two judges scored it 77–75 and 78–74 in favor of Paul.

-Paul vs. Woodley II
+Woodley vs. Paul II

 On December 6, 2021, Woodley hopped in to replace Tommy Fury for a rematch with Jake Paul on December 18.
 After a back-and-forth bout, Woodley was knocked out in the sixth round.
 At the time of the stoppage, Woodley was behind on the scorecards 49–46 (twice) and 48–47.

+Woodley vs. Silva

+After a four-year hiatus, it was announced on December 4, 2025 that Woodley would face Anderson Silva on the undercard of Jake Paul vs. Anthony Joshua on December 19.
+Woodley lost the fight via technical knockout in the second round.

+Freestyle wrestling

+Woodley made his debut in at RAF 12 on August 22, 2026 against Joaquin Buckley where he won in a 14-8 decision.
+This fight earned him Match of the Night award.

+Woodley faced Khamzat Chimaev in the main event on September 5, 2026 at RAF Moscow.
+He lost by pinfall in the first round.